THOMASELOVE/432-classes-2024/class15/README.md

 3. A reminder that we will not hold TA office hours on March 9-16.
 TA office hours return on Sunday 2024-03-17, although Campuswire will be open the week of Spring Break.
 4. Next week is Spring Break.
 Our next class (class 17) after this week will be held on Tuesday 2024-03-19.
 5. More to come.

+## Some References related to today's class

+- Vuong, QH (1989) Likelihood ratio tests for model selection and non-nested hypotheses. *Econometrica*, 57:307-333.
+-